 One thing that both home buyers and sellers should keep squarely in mind is that the cost of a home goes far beyond the sale price.
 There is also, among other things, the property tax – which buyers need to factor in when determining how much house they can afford and sellers should consider when pricing.
 Understanding property taxes is important for both buyers and sellers.
-So check out this guide to understanding your property taxes in Los Angeles.
+So check out this guide to understanding your property taxes in Riverside.

 What Are Property Taxes . . .
 Really?